 Without Marketing, Sales Suffers

 Not even the best hunter can bring home dinner if they are shooting blanks at decoys.
 Markets are constantly changing.
 The job of marketing is to stay ahead of the changes, and help the hunters see where they should be hunting and provide them with the right ammunition.
 If Marketing is only focused on delivering the ammunition for today, nobody will see where the industry is moving or where the company needs to hunt next.
-This limits growth.
+This limits growth not only for Sales and Marketing, but also for your entire organization.

 In all my years, working for companies that ranged from Fortune 100 to mid-size companies I have never met anyone who was really good at both sales and marketing.
 I have held the title of VP of Sales and Marketing, managing a 500 person sales and merchandising force.
 I was really a marketing person with sales authority.
 The skills required to focus on the now and the push of sales are different.
 In many ways, they are contrary to the skills of looking to the future and the customer perspective of marketing.